YunxiaoXu/ClubProject/README.md

-This is a game from Computer Science Club of North Cross Xinhe.
+This is a game from Computer Science Club of North Cross Xinhe School.

-Version 1.0
+Version: 1.0

-Author Rose Alex Bolt
+Author: Rose Alex Bolt

-Final update Jan 10, 2018
+Final update: Jan 10, 2018